The Simons Observatory: Beam characterization for the Small Aperture Telescopes

 We set $\theta_\mathrm{mask}$ to be equal to a radius, outside of which the beam power has fallen below $\sim$ 0.01$\%$ of its peak value, following the example of \cite{Lungu_2022}.
 Figure \ref{fig:pca_modes} shows some of the binned modes that were calculated from the PCA analysis for the same simulation.
 The \nth{1} mode shows the atmospheric emission amplitude scaling with telescope boresight elevation, as expected, while the rest of the modes of the top row probe stripy patterns in slightly different directions and scales.
 The bottom row shows modes corresponding to detector correlations of significantly smaller amplitude.
 Subtracting these faintest modes might be excessive and could, in turn, end up negatively impacting the performance of the beam model reconstruction algorithm.
-Figure \ref{fig:pca_weights} suggests that the optimal number of modes to subtract should be of the order of ten.
+Figure \ref{fig:pca_weights} suggests that the most suitable number of modes to subtract should be of the order of ten.

 It is interesting to look at the impact of subtracting a different number of correlated modes directly on planet maps.
 Figure \ref{fig:pca_maps} shows a single, \SI{93}{\giga\hertz}, $\SI{4}{\degree}\times\SI{4}{\degree}$ planet map after subtracting the \nth{1}, \nth{2}, \nth{3}, \nth{4}, \nth{30}, \nth{100}, \nth{150} and \nth{300} mode, following the reasoning of Figure \ref{fig:pca_modes}.
-From this multi-panel plot, we see the atmospheric striping starting to subside after the $\sim$5th mode, while the contrast between the masked and unmasked region becomes more pronounced with increasing number of subtracted modes.
+From this multi-panel plot, we see the atmospheric striping starting to subside after the $\sim$4th mode, while the contrast between the masked and unmasked region becomes more pronounced with increasing number of subtracted modes.